Plant Care 101: Fiddle Leaf Fig Tree Care Guide

 How to Care for a Fiddle Leaf Fig Tree

-Plant care is as easy as 1-2-3 with this durable and dimensional plant.
-But we have a couple of more tips to grow on:
+Plant care is as easy as 1-2-3 with this dimensional plant.
+But we have a couple of tips to keep you growing:

-- Rotate your Fiddle-Leaf occasionally so that the plant grows more symmetrically.
+- Rotate your Fiddle-Leaf occasionally (once or twice weekly) so that the plant grows more symmetrically and fills out properly.

 - Ensure that the pot you keep your Fiddle-Leaf in has drainage holes!
 If you're using a decorative basket or other covering, remove it when you're watering and give it a bit of time to dry before putting it back in its home base.

 That's it - seriously.
-Order your Fiddle today, and see what the hype is all about!
+Check out more about our Fiddle-Leaf Fig Tree, and see what the hype is all about!